 In his spare time, Jim likes to garden, hunt, and go on adventures with his wife, Heather, and their Labrador retriever, Gideon.

-Dr. Rick Kaminski, Director, James C. Kennedy Waterfowl & Wetlands Conservation Center
+Dr. Rick Kaminski, Research Scientist, James C. Kennedy Waterfowl & Wetlands Conservation Center

-At Clemson, he teaches waterfowl and wetlands ecology and management.
-He and his students and colleagues have published widely on waterfowl and wetlands ecology and conservation, including a book and a Wildlife Monograph both of which received publication awards from The Wildlife Society (TWS).
+Rick and his students and colleagues have published widely on waterfowl and wetlands ecology and conservation, including a book and a Wildlife Monograph both of which received publication awards from The Wildlife Society (TWS).
 TWS also recognized Rick as a Fellow in 2007 and with the Caesar Kleberg Award of Excellence for applied wildlife research in 2009.
 Ducks Unlimited awarded him a life-time conservation achievement award in 2006.
 He also was named by Outdoor Life magazine in 2008 to a group of 25 North Americans who have made significant contributions to hunting and wildlife conservation.
 In 1994, Rick was selected by the Mississippi Wildlife Federation as Wildlife Conservationist of the Year for his and Dr. Brian Gray’s research and outreach on illegal waterfowl hunting in the Mississippi Flyway.
 In the 1990s, Rick served as associate editor for The Journal of Wildlife Management and Wildlife Society Bulletin, and he has been honored by MSU multiple times for his contributions to teaching, research, and service.